 The fieldwork and lab

 To advance the research, Dr Montes and field assistants sampled soil at La Serrania de las Quinchas, including collecting 1356 soil samples.
-We also sampled bulk density, roots, and litter.
+We also sampled bulk density, roots, and fallen leaves and twigs.
 Samples will be analyzed for phytoliths, pyrogenic carbon, and soil physicochemical properties.
 A subset of charcoal samples will be radiocarbon dated to determine the fire history of the region.
-We will estimate carbon storage in roots and litter (Figure 5 and 6).
+We will estimate carbon storage in roots and fallen leaves and twigs (Figure 5 and 6).
 In the lab at Universidad Nacional Abierta y a Distancia we determined bulk density, dry weight of roots and we prepared the samples for physicochemical analysis (Figure 7).

 What are the data used for?

-We will use these soil samples to examine nutrients and texture variation, and contributions of roots and litter to soil organic carbon.
+We will use these soil samples to examine nutrients and texture variation, and contributions of roots and fallen leaves and twigs to soil organic carbon.
 Combined with samples from across climate and elevation gradients, we will evaluate how soil fertility, fire regime, and soil carbon storage change with land-use change and climate.

 Text by Carmen Montes and Ted Feldpausch